biggproject/biggdocs/Modelling.md

 This function will evaluate multiple model instances, i.e. several models of the same family instantiated with a specific set of hyper-parameters.
-However, the purpose of this procedure is not the selection of the best model (the function _tune_hyper_parameters_ is in charge of this task) among all the instances but is instead to provide a less-biased evaluation of a subset of instances of a model family.
-The score obtained from the function _tune_hyper_parameters_ is not a reasonable estimate of our testing error, when evaluating the performance of the best model, and it is shown to be too optimistic in practice.
+However, the purpose of this procedure is not the selection of the best model (the function _GridSearchCV_ is in charge of this task) among all the instances but is instead to provide a less-biased evaluation of a subset of instances of a model family.
+The score obtained from the function _GridSearchCV_ is not a reasonable estimate of our testing error, when evaluating the performance of the best model, and it is shown to be too optimistic in practice.
 Indeed, in that case, we use the final scores to pick-up the best model.
 It means that we used knowledge from the test set (i.e. test score) to decide our model’s training parameter and that score is not representative of the generalization performance of the model.